-Pianist and composer Noam Sivan is a leading pioneer in the revival of improvisation in the classical music world.
-He improvises fugues and four-movement sonatas in his piano recitals, conducts orchestral and choral improvisations, and collaborates on multidisciplinary improvisations with musicians, singers, dancers, and actors.
+Pianist and composer Noam Sivan is a leading improvisation pioneer in the music world.
+He improvises entire recitals, including fugues, four-movement sonatas, and numerous classical and contemporary genres.
+During the next two years, 2023 and 2024, he will be composer-in-residence, pianist, and improvisation mentor for the Stegreif Orchestra in Berlin, with whom he will appear in many concerts, and together they will develop new modes of orchestral improvisation.
 His solo album Ambiro’s Journey, the first ever piano improvisation studio album featuring more than 70 minutes of continuous music recorded in a single unedited take, has been described as “a new marker in the evolution of improvisation”.
 Over 50 of his compositions have been performed in Europe, North America, and Asia, including operas, scores for ballet, vocal music, orchestral and chamber works, and evening-long multimedia shows.
 Born in Haifa, Israel, in 1978, Noam Sivan was a Director of Improvisation at the Curtis Institute of Music and a faculty member at the Juilliard School.
-Currently he is Professor of Piano Improvisation at the State University of Music and Performing Arts Stuttgart, where he will open in October 2020 a Master’s degree in classical piano improvisation, one of the first such programs worldwide.
+Currently he is Professor of Piano Improvisation at the State University of Music and Performing Arts Stuttgart (HMDK Stuttgart), where he opened in 2020 a Master’s degree in classical piano improvisation, one of the first such programs worldwide.

 Live improvisation features prominently in Noam’s solo piano recitals.
 The improvisations can proceed in numerous paths: be entirely free-flowing and spontaneous, follow a narrative story, encompass a wide range of musical styles and languages, relate to visual arts or natural imagery, respond to known tunes or written compositions, interact with the audience, and more.
 In all instances, the listening experience is of music created and communicated in real-time, a celebration of being in the moment.